 Can you have a pet where you live?

 Are you a renter?
 Then it’s mandatory you find out what your landlord’s rules regarding pets are.
-A large percentage of pets are turned in to animal shelters because the owner tried to sneak them in past their landlord.
+A large percentage of pets are surrendered to animal shelters because the owner tried to sneak them in past their landlord.
 Don’t add to this problem.
-Obey your landlord’s rules and wait until your situation changes to get a pet.
+Obey your landlord’s rules, and wait until your situation changes to get a pet.

-Moving and unable to take their pet is possibly the number one reason owners turn their pets into animal shelters.
-Don’t get a pet if you are unsure about your ability to find future housing that will accept pets if you have to move.
+Being unable to take your pets with you when you move is a one of the number one reasons why pets are surrendered to animal shelters.
+Please don’t adopt a pet if you are unsure about your ability to find pet-friendly housing.
 Don’t fool yourself!
-It is much harder on a pet to become attached to someone and then given up after 1 or 2 years.
-Wait till your housing situation is stable before adopting.
+It’s very difficult for a pet to become attached to someone and then be given up after 1 or 2 years.
+Wait until your housing situation is stable before adopting.

 Do you have the right home for the pet you want?

 Do you have an adequately fenced area for your dog when he’s outside?
 Some dog breeds can be quite active and need a place to run.
 Be sure to read about breed(s) you are interested in for temperament, etc.

 It is recommended cats be kept inside, or you have cat fencing or a cat enclosure if they go outside.
 Free roaming cats may be attacked by other cats or dogs and are always in danger of being killed by cars.
 Long-haired pets need more grooming than short-haired breeds.
 All of this should be considered before you adopt.